YottaDB/YDBDoc/ProgGuide/functions.rst

 .. parsed-literal::
    $ZSOCKET(expr1,expr2[,[expr3][,expr4]])

 The first expression specifies the SOCKET device name; an empty string returns the same result as the current device ($IO).
 If the first expression is not specified, $ZSOCKET() returns information about sockets in the socketpool.
 Specifying a device other than a SOCKET device for the $ZSOCKET() function produces a ZSOCKETNOTSOCK error.
-When a YottaDB/GT.M process starts with different sockets for input and output on $PRINCIPAL, $ZSOCKET() accepts $ZPIN or $ZPOUT as its first argument and supplies information on the input or output side, respectively.
+When a YottaDB process starts with different sockets for input and output on $PRINCIPAL, $ZSOCKET() accepts $ZPIN or $ZPOUT as its first argument and supplies information on the input or output side, respectively.
 The following is an example of getting the handles for the $PRINCIPAL input and output socket devices.

 .. parsed-literal::
    set handlein=$ZSOCKET($ZPIN,"SOCKETHANDLE",0)